The Half Kneeling Landmine Press

 Assume a sturdy standing position and grab the top of the barbell with your right hand.

-Bring the barbell towards your shoulder and then contract your chest and deltoid to press the barbell upwards to the starting position.
+Bring the barbell towards your shoulder and then contract your chest and deltoid to press the barbell upwards and forward to the starting position.

 2. Standing Two Arm Landmine Press